danteWei/CSCI-3120/CSCI 3120 A4/README.md

 To compile the program, in the working directory where all program files are, type `make` in command line.

-To use the program, check the usage in README.txt with additional command listed here:
+To use the program, check the usage in ORIGINAL README.txt with additional command listed here:

 - `-t n`: use n threads, n is a positive integer between 1 and 40.
 If n <= 0, then the program will use 1 thread, if n > 40, the program will use 40 threads.
 If missing n, the program will return a segmentation fault, so please check your command.